 - Meet with employees in person, and individually, if possible.
 It is important to make them feel settled and motivated from the outset.

-- Under EU rules, businesses with more than 50 employees have to notify and discuss with their employees any changes likely to affect their jobs.
+- Businesses with more than 50 employees have to notify and discuss with their employees any changes likely to affect their jobs.

 - Write to the major customers, explaining the advantages for them.